conoroshea1996/elderJsTest/src/routes/blog/what-makes-a-great-customer.md

 ---
-title: "What makes a great customer?"
+title: 'What makes a great customer?'
-date: "2016-07-21"
+date: '2016-07-21'
 categories:
-  - "culture-branding"
+  - 'culture-branding'
 tags:
-  - "online-recruitment"
+  - 'online-recruitment'
-slug: "what-makes-a-great-customer"
+slug: 'what-makes-a-great-customer'
-seoTitle: "What makes a great customer? | Online recruitment"
+seoTitle: 'What makes a great customer? | Online recruitment'
-seoDescription: "We have lots of really great customers who are using HireHive to manage their recruitment; like charity: water, Engineers Without Borders and Kaplan."
+seoDescription: 'We have lots of really great customers who are using HireHive to manage their recruitment; like charity: water, Engineers Without Borders and Kaplan.'
-author: "Siobhan-Hasner"
+author: 'Siobhan-Hasner'
-coverImage: "/images/Charity-Water.jpg"
+coverImage: '/images/Charity-Water.jpg'
 ---

 Great customers like [charity: water](http://www.charitywater.org/about/jobs/), [Engineers Without Borders](http://www.ewb-usa.org/work-with-us/volunteer/) and [Kaplan International](http://careers.kaplaninternational.com/jobs/?_ga=1.83779158.1938760210.1469115120).